 As things stand, we are still very much in the early stages of the metaverse, but that will likely not be the case for long.
 Things tend to move at lightning speed in the tech industry, and there are already a number of opportunities for brands to consider.
 Understanding and testing implementation now will help marketers get out ahead of the trend.

 Want to learn more about how you can prepare for potential advertising opportunities in the metaverse?
-Check out our webinar on April 27.
+Check out our webinar.